-When you think of farm pond management and what kind of fish to put in your pond, bullhead catfish might not be the first thing that comes to mind.
-In fact, some of the things you read about pond management will tell you it’s a bad idea.
-But is it really?
+When you think of farm pond management and what kind of fish to put in your pond, bullheads might not be the first thing that comes to mind.
+In fact, some of the things you read about pond management will tell you these catfish are a bad idea.
+But are they really?

 When I was a kid, bullheads (also known as mudcats) were one of our favorite things to fish for and we’d walk almost any distance to catch one.
 We had no idea they were an undesirable “nuisance species” until we were nearly grown and read it in a magazine.
 Personally though, I’ve never really bought into it and even now am known to drive an hour and half to fish a “top-secret” mudcat pond in a Tulsa apartment complex.

 So what are the arguments against bullheads in farm ponds?
 The biggest is that bullheads can overpopulate and stunt in ponds, and this is absolutely true.
 But so can (and do) largemouth bass, channel catfish and bluegill, which are the same species all the pond management books recommend stocking.
 In fact, any species that can reproduce in ponds is capable of stunting and overpopulating.